jacobreesgit/Music-Memory-Best/Music Memory/Documentation/design-system-guide.md

 - Respect the system's dynamic type settings
 - Maintain proper hierarchy with font sizes and weights
 - Use appropriate text styles for different content types
+- Use `detail` font for secondary information like artist names, play counts, and status indicators

 ## Spacing & Layout